 How their remains will be handled can be surprisingly complex as there are many options these days.
 Many years ago a burial in a coffin at a church or public graveyard was the traditional funeral option.
 However, it gave way to a binary choice which included cremation, where the body is reduced to ashes.
 Newer options have become available and are explained below.

 Burial: If burial is preferred, find out if they have a particular cemetery in mind.
 They might want to pre-pay for a grave plot or be buried in a family plot if one exists.

-Cremation: This option is where remains are reduced in a furnace and any remnants are reduced to dust (sometimes referred to as ashes) that is then placed in an urn.
+Cremation: This option is where remains are reduced by heat and fire, and bone fragments are reduced to ashes that are then placed in an urn.
 Do they want the urn kept with the family?
 Should the ashes be divided among the family?
 Scattered in one or more locations?
 Buried in a graveyard or deposited in a graveyard niche?